Burton Court, Linton

 Burton Court is a grade II listed, large country house near Linton, Penyard, Herefordshire, England.

-The house is of brick-faced stone, with five bays.
+The house is constructed of brick-faced stone, with five bays.
 Three bays have lunette windows and a steep pediment.
 Within the pediment is a diocletian window.

 It was built in the 18th century and was owned by the Huntley Family of Boxwell Court, Gloucestershire until 2010.